 Editors need to have:

 - excellent writing and editing skills, with a thorough knowledge of spelling, grammar and vocabulary

 - a good understanding of the processes involved in publishing print and online content

 - an understanding of the audience and what people want to read

-- skill using online tools/programs and technology
+- skill using digital technology

 - knowledge of media law, including copyright and defamation.

 - usually work regular business hours but may work long hours and weekends to meet deadlines

 - work in conditions that may be stressful due to deadlines.